qiogle/qiogle.github.io/tools-and-procedures.md

 ##### Macros

 Shortcut for series of repetitive actions.
+Customizable [here][18].
 Current macros include:
 + Payment failed: sets status to pending, assigns ticket to current user, populates body and subject with text that says his/her payment has failed.
-+ Valuables reminder: sent to people who are late on uploading valuables verification
++ Valuables reminder: sent to people who are late on uploading valuables verification.
+We already send a series of three automatic reminder emails, so sending this manually through Zendesk is a last ditch effort in special cases.

 ##### Triggers

 Automatic action that happens when certain conditions are met.
+Customizable [here][17].
 For example:
 + Agent comments publicly on a ticket &rarr; user is notified with a Jetty branded email.
 Text of the email depends on the context (i.e. whether ticket has been solved).
++ Agent sets the status of a comment to 'solved' &rarr; user is not notified

 ##### Net Promoter Score